webmeshproj/webmeshproj.github.io/content/documentation/getting-started.md

 A detailed description of each option is available in the [configuration reference](/documentation/configuration/).

 When using a configuration file, the file can be in TOML, YAML, or JSON format.
-It is first interpreted as a go-template with the following additional functions:

-- `env` - returns the value of the environment variable with the given name.
-- `file` - returns the contents of the file with the given name.

-After templating is complete, the file is parsed as the given format.

 ## Bootstrap a New Network

-If you'd like to play with the project on Kubernetes, there is a work-in-progress controller in the [operator](https://github.com/webmeshproj/operator/) repository.
-It works fine on most clusters, including ephemeral docker-based ones, but is not yet ready for production use.

 A simple bootstrap node may be started with the following command: